hega0007/deck-of-cards/README.md

 Upon the page load, a deck of cards is created and pre-shuffled.
 The user can select to re-shuffle the cards, or to deal a specified number of cards onto the page.
 Once the cards are dealt, the user can select to sort the cards in ascending order (with the suits sorting as Clubs, Spades, Diamonds, and then Hearts), with Aces sorting as the highest card.
 The user can also select to Start Over, which results in a new deck being created and pre-shuffled, and the existing "hand" being discarded.

 ##Build instructions
 I've used Grunt to automate JS Hinting and unit testing via QUnit.
 After cloning the repository, navigating to the root, and running `npm install` should get the Grunt dependencies installed.
-Then, running `grunt` should execute the default build, which will run JS Hnt and the QUnit tests.
+Then, running `grunt` should execute the default build, which will run JS Hint and the QUnit tests.

 Running `grunt watch` will watch the project JS files for any changes and automatically re-run the hinting + unit tests.